trychlos/pwix-modal-info/README.md

 ## What is it ?

-This is a Bootstra-based Meteor package which displays standard informations about an object:
+This is a Bootstrap-based Meteor package which displays standard informations about an object:

 - maybe a name as a (centered) title
 - created at